Frititati/GraphColoringQ1/Documentation.md

 output_file.write(final.c_str(), (final.size() * sizeof(char)));
 output_file.close();
 ```
-To begin, we initialize `final` **std::string** to display the number of vertices (nodes) and edges.
-After which we loop over the `node_color` vector where all colors from the coloring algorithm are stored: the index of the vector is identical to the index of the vertices.
-Within the loop, we construct `final` to add the color of each vertices.
-Finally we open a **std::fstream** `output_file` to which we write the entire content of `final`, and we close it.
+To begin, we initialize `final` **std::string** to display the number of nodes and edges.
+After that, we loop over the `node_color` vector where all colors from the coloring algorithm are stored.
+Within the loop, we construct `final` to add the color of each node.
+Finally we open a **std::fstream** `output_file` to which we write the entire content of `final`, and then we close it.

 <br />